US big-ticket factory orders up 1.2% in February

 However, with all the shutdowns that have occurred as authorities try to deal with the coronavirus, economists are looking for weak reports in coming months.

+The durable goods report showed that the 1.2% February gain which pushed total orders to a seasonally adjusted $249.4 billion, was the best performance since a 2.8% advance in December.

+A key category that serves as a proxy for businesses plans on investment fell by 0.8% in February after a 1% rise in January.
+This category, which has been weak over the past year, had fallen 0.8% in December.

-Many analysts believe the virus has already pushed the country into a recession with the most pessimistic forecasting that the overall economy could plunge by 20% or more in the April-June quarter.
+Many analysts believe the virus has already pushed the country into a recession with the most pessimistic forecasting that the overall economy, as measured by the gross domestic product, could plunge by 20% or more in the April-June quarter.

-The durable goods report showed that the 1.2% February gain was the best performance since a 2.8% advance in December.
+Analysts said they expected a sharp deterioration in orders to show up in the March report.

+“Businesses were not canceling orders yet to any significant degree, but that’s going to change in March as the coronavirus will take a toll on factory production in many states which have shelter-in-place rules” said Chris Rupkey, chief financial economist at MUFG in New York.